Zopa’s latest Home Improvement Index has revealed which renovations you should undertake to add value to your house.

 The research found that whilst the kitchen was the most popular home improvement, a loft conversion would give homeowners the best value for their money with a 70% return on investment.
 An extension, meanwhile, would yield the most profit.
 Decorating the home provided a healthy 62% return on investment and an additional 8% to the value of the property.
 In contrast, a garden makeover only offered homeowners a 14% return on investment and a £1,900 profit.

 A quarter of British homeowners looking to improve their homes this summer are choosing to renovate their kitchen and seeing a 51% return on investment as a result.
-Is this something you’re thinking about?
-If so, check out our guide to planning your kitchen remodel and these practical kitchen renovation tips from award-winning home improvement blogger, Kimberly Duran.
+If this is something you're thinking about, check out our guides to budgeting for a kitchen renovation and planning your home improvement.

 9% added to the value of a house